Lawmakers discuss voting rights at CBC panel on anniversary of Supreme Court decision

 WASHINGTON, D.C. – On Thursday, the House of Representatives voted on and failed to pass an immigration bill sponsored by Judiciary Committee Chair Bob Goodlatte, a bill which would not have ended the Trump Administration’s policy of family separation or family detention.

-Failed GOP Farm Bill called for cuts to SNAP, farmer safety net, and rural development
+GOP Farm Bill cuts SNAP, farmer safety net, and rural development

-WASHINGTON, D.C. – On Friday, May 18, Republicans in the House of Representatives failed to pass the Agriculture and Nutrition Act of 2018, more commonly known as the Farm Bill.
-The bill was defeated in a vote of 198-213 after every Democrat and 30 Republicans voted to oppose the bill.
+WASHINGTON, D.C. – On Thursday, June 21, Republicans in the House of Representatives passed the Agriculture and Nutrition Act of 2018, more commonly known as the Farm Bill.

-Preventing Addiction for Susceptible Seniors Act passes Committee in unanimous vote
+The Preventing Addiction for Susceptible Seniors Act addresses abuse among seniors

-WASHINGTON, D.C. – On Wednesday, May 16, the Ways and Means Committee passed the Preventing Addiction for Susceptible Seniors Act, a bill led by Congresswoman Terri A. Sewell (D-AL) and Congressman Peter Roskam (R-PA).
+WASHINGTON, D.C. – On Tuesday, the House of Representatives passed a legislative package with dozens of bills to combat the nation’s opioid epidemic, including the Preventing Addiction for Susceptible Seniors (PASS) Act, a bipartisan bill sponsored by Rep. Terri Sewell (D-AL) and Rep. Peter Roskam (R-IL).